 Some families may be worried about going to a healthcare facility or doctor’s office during the COVID-19 pandemic.
 But now, more than ever, it is important for children with ASD to stay on schedule with clinical appointments, to prevent or address physical and mental health problems.

-- A week before, as well as the day before your appointment, you will receive a phone call from a Thompson Autism Center staff member who will ask a series of screening questions related to COVID-19 exposure.
+- A week before, as well as the day before your appointment, you will receive a phone call from a Thompson Autism and Neurodevelopmental Center staff member who will ask a series of screening questions related to COVID-19 exposure.
 These questions may include, “Have you or anyone in your family been exposed to someone with COVID-19 in the past two weeks?
 Have you or anyone in your family, been sick with cough, fever, runny nose, shortness of breath or upper respiratory symptoms?

 - Please bring masks for you and your child and wear them for the duration of your time in the center.